home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 ## Text selector

-The text selector can be used to input a text string.
+The text selector can be used to input a text string or a list of  text strings, based on if `multiple` is set to `true`.
 The value of the input will contain the selected text.

 ![Screenshot of text selectors](/images/blueprints/selector-text.png)